Manikantan-S/foldertoai/README.md

 ## Installation
 1. Ensure you have Java 17 or higher installed.
 2. Clone this repository or download the source code.
-3. Change directory and build the project using Maven:
+3. build the project using Maven:
    ```sh
    cd foldertoai
    mvn clean package